 The highest rated elementary schools in East Austin are found in the Austin ISD.
 Blackshear Elementary and Allison Elementary are the highest rated on GreatSchools.org.
 For middle schools, Kealing Middle is the highest rated on GreatSchools.org.
 For high schools, Austin High is the highest rated, but only serves a small section.
 McCallum High is a close second and serves a bigger section of East Austin.

 East Austin Sold Data – What East Austin Homes Actually Sold For

 What sold recently in East Austin and for how much?
 Where can I find pictures of homes that actually sold?
 How many days does it take to sell a home in East Austin?
 How many homes are currently for sale in East Austin?
 What’s the median sold price in East Austin?
 What does the 90 day historic market trend look like in East Austin?
 How’s the East Austin market trending?

 All of these questions (and more!) can be answered on our East Austin Sold Data Report.

 Realtors Specializing in East Austin

-Raymond Stoklosa and Rebecca Stoklosa are East Austin Realtors.
-Whether you’re looking to buy or sell a home in East Austin, Raymond and Rebecca know the area well and have the experience and tools necessary to make your next real estate transaction stress free.
+Rebecca Jacks and Raymond Stoklosa are East Austin Realtors.
+Whether you’re looking to buy or sell a home in East Austin, Rebecca and Raymond know the area well and have the experience and tools necessary to make your next real estate transaction stress free.
 For more info about who we are and how we work, check out Buying a Home in East Austin and Selling a Home in East Austin.